Tuscola boys basketball 'building the brand' with state appearance

 The Tuscola boys basketball team is riding one of those waves, making it to their first state tournament appearance since the 1988-89 season.
 It's also the Warriors' first time in the final four.

-"One of our sayings is 'build a brand' and that's what we strive to do all year long," said Quinn, who is the leading scorer for the Warriors and was instrumental in the Tuscola football team's recent success as the Warriors' quarterback.
+"One of our sayings is 'build a brand' and that's what we strive to do all year long," said Quinn, who is the leading scorer and rebounder for the Warriors and was instrumental in the Tuscola football team's recent success as the Warriors' quarterback.
 "We can’t wait for kids to come up.
 Their futures are bright because they see we are building the brand.
-It helps a lot."
+It helps all of our programs."

 People are also reading…